Vegan Mushroom Pot Pie Recipe

 Place both kinds of mushrooms in a bowl and add ground black pepper, salt to taste, and the all purpose flour.
 Toss well to mix.

-In the same pot, add the remaining 1 tsp of olive oil.
+In the same pot, add the remaining 1 teaspoon of olive oil.

 Add the garlic, onions, carrots and celery.
 Add a pinch of salt and stir-fry, scraping the bottom of the pan for any bits of mushrooms or flour left behind.
 They will add wonderful flavor.

-When the onions and carrots start to soften but not brown, add the mushrooms back into the pot along with the peas, 1 tbsp of herbs and all of the mushroom stock.
+When the onions and carrots start to soften but not brown, add the mushrooms back into the pot along with the peas, 1 tablespoon of herbs and all of the mushroom stock.

 Stir well, bring to a boil, cover and cook for 20 minutes or until the carrots are tender.